 The third-party database schemas that contain iServer system and Encyclopedia volume metadata are critical components of BIRT iServer System.
-To guard against data loss, the database administrator must back up the Encyclopedia volume schemas using the tools and resources of the third-party database system.
-It is necessary to back up all Encyclopedia volume metadata and file data to ensure the recoverability of the volume in the event of failure.
+To guard against data loss, the database administrator must back up the Encyclopedia volume schemas and all related file data to ensure the recoverability in the event of failure.
+For more information on backing an iServer installation, see Chapter 9, "Backing up an Encyclopedia volume," later in this book.